-Ampalaya with Black Beans is a delicious, healthy bitter melon vegetable dish with beef and salted black beans (tausi).
-Ampalaya is best consume when crisp, with a bit of crunch when you bite into it.
+Ampalaya with Black Beans is a delicious bitter melon vegetable dish with beef and salted black beans (tausi).
+Bitter melon is the English term for ampalaya.
+It is best consume when crisp, with a bit of crunch when you bite into it.

-Due to its bitterness, some people are deterred into eating this healthy veggie.
-Soak it in warm water with salt and bitterness can be reduced.
+Due to its bitterness, some people are deterred into eating this vegetable.
+The trick to reduce its bitterness is to soak it in warm water with salt before cooking.

 Cooking with salted black beans gives any dish a savory flavor.
 Aside from the usual Ginisang Ampalaya, try this easy and simple Ampalaya with Black Beans recipe.
 Salted black beans pairs well with ampalaya, fish, meat and seafood.

-First, wash and cut ampalaya in half lengthwise.
+- Wash and cut the ampalaya in half, lengthwise.

-Fully submerge sliced ampalaya in salt mixture for about ½ an hour or longer before cooking.
+- Fully submerge sliced ampalaya in salt mixture for about ½ hour or longer before cooking.

 Recipe